Ancestors of Tim Farr and Descendants of Stephen Farr Sr. of Concord, Massachusetts and Lidlington, Bedfordshire, England

 House & yard at Towne

-Mary 1 was born 2 in 1609 in Hardington, Mandeville, Somerset, England, United Kingdom.
-She died 3 on 20 Sep 1673 in Cambridge, Middlesex, Massachusetts, United States.
-Mary married 4 William PATTEN 5, 6 in BY 1632 in England, United Kingdom.
+Mary DIGBIE 1 was born 2 in 1609 in Hardington, Mandeville, Somerset, England.
+She died 3 on 20 Sep 1673 in Cambridge, Middlesex, Massachusetts Bay Colony, British Colonial America.
+Mary married 4, 5 William PATTEN 6, 7 on 14 Jan 1629 in Earls Colne, Essex, England.

 They had the following children.